jdx/mise/docs/faq.md

 The first is that the mise CLI caches versions for 24 hours.
 This can be cleared with `mise cache clear`.

-The second uses the [mise-versions](https://github.com/jdx/mise-versions) repo as a centralized place to list all of the versions of most plugins.
+The second uses the mise-versions.jdx.dev host as a centralized place to list all of the versions of most plugins.
 This is intended to speed up mise and also get around GitHub rate limits when querying for new versions.
 Check that repo for your plugin to see if it has an updated version.
 This service can be disabled by setting `MISE_USE_VERSIONS_HOST=0`.